These policies are for the benefit and safety of all patrons:

 X = Material is mainly in one language other than the primary language of the library and country

 While the above language indicators may be adapted to fit most circumstances, there are instances when further adaptation of the conspectus tool is necessary.
-Countries such as Canada and New Zealand have dual official national or regional languages.
-Other countries may also have two languages that predominate, either officially or unofficially.
-The following additional code is suggested for use in such circumstances.
-The collection management policy will serve to explain any unique circumstances for language as for other collection characteristics.
+Countries such as

 D = Dual languages or two primary languages predominate with little or no other-language material